 Place a ruler along each tab of the cutout triangles.
 Bend up tab edges.

 Line up the tabs of two triangles and join them together with a rubber band.
-Keep adding triangles until you have constructed a simple polyhedron.
-Count the number of faces, vertices, and edges to determine what shape you constructed.
+Students keep adding triangles until they have constructed simple polyhedrons.
+Students count the number of faces, vertices, and edges to determine what shape was constructed.

-After making regular polyhedra (shapes with equal edge lengths), see if you can create irregular ones, where the sides and angles are not equal.
+After making regular polyhedra (shapes with equal edge lengths), challenge students to create irregular ones, where the sides and angles are not equal.